JMY1000/CyclesMineways/README.md

-Please send suggestions or report bugs at jonathanedelman@mail.com
+Please send suggestions or report bugs at jonathanedelman@mail.com or discuss at https://github.com/JMY1000/CyclesMineways/.

 --------